chyavan-mc/STA-380/Solutions.md

 For this dataset, K Means Clustering was chosen over PCA to analyze different wines and their 11 associated chemical properties.
-K Means Clustering made more sense for this probloem as it will identify groups not explicity labeled in the data, which is exactly what we were testing.
+K Means Clustering made more sense for this problem as it will identify groups not explicitly labeled in the data, which is exactly what we were testing.
 The goal of this unsupervised learning model was to see if these wines can be clustered based on similar properties.
-The ‘color’ column was removed, because we were trying to create a model that would correctly classify the wines as red or white. #The K Means Clusering model did correctly cluster some of the red and white wines, but it was not 100% accurate.
+The ‘color’ column was removed because we were trying to create a model that would correctly cluster the wines as red or white.

+The K Means Clustering model did correctly cluster some of the red and white wines, but it was not 100% accurate.
 To test how well our K Means Clustering model was at classifying red vs white wines, we added back the color column and studied if all the red wines and white wines were assigned the same cluster.
 It appeared that the red wines were correctly classified, but several of the white wines were not.
-Overall, this model was able to distinguish between red and white wine but did not have a perfect accuracy. #Finally, we tested if the K Means Clustering model was able to correctly distinguish between high and low quality wines.
-The study this, the clusters column and the quality columns were compared and there did not appear to be any clustering based on quality.
+Overall, this model was able to distinguish between red and white wine but did not have perfect accuracy.

+Finally, we tested if the K Means Clustering model was able to correctly distinguish between high and low-quality wines.
+To study this, the clusters column and the quality columns were compared and there did not appear to be any clustering based on quality.
 For example, a wine rated as a 3 was clustered in the same cluster as wines getting a rating of 6+.
-Further tests could be run to study why this was occuring.
+Further tests could be run to study why this was occurring.

 # 7. Market Segmentation